a fragrant garden hidden within an existing hedge

 new potted plants and furnishings for a Spanish-style house

-Landscape for me is influenced by the light in LA (golden, material) and the ideal of indoor/outdoor living championed by the immigrant Modernists.
+Landscape for me is influenced by the light in LA (golden, material) and the ideal of indoor/outdoor living.

 The house as a frame through which to view the garden and the garden as the home for the house.